harshg-12/E-Commerce_Business-Case-Study/README.md

-# E-Commerce Business Case Study using SQL (BigQuery)
+# Olist: An E-Commerce Analysis of the Brazilian Marketplace